brupcorp/createclasps/README.md

 "nameofclass" should be replaced with the name you want to name your class

-"-nolib" is optional if added it will create both the header and cpp file in the current directory \n not using "-nolib" will result in (if they don't already exist) creating a "src" and "include" folder and placing the header-file in "include" and source-file in "src"
+"-nolib" is optional if added it will create both the header and cpp file in the current directory not using "-nolib" will result in (if they don't already exist) creating a "src" and "include" folder and placing the header-file in "include" and source-file in "src"